 - Country of origin of the product itself

-Merchandise shipped through the international postal service is forwarded upon its arrival in the US to one of U.S. Customs and Border Protection International Mail Branches for clearance.
-If the item is less than $2,000 in value and is not subject to a quota or is not a restricted or prohibited item, a CBP official will usually prepare the paperwork for importing it, assess the proper duty, and release it for delivery.
+Merchandise dispatched through the international postal service is forwarded upon its arrival in the US to one of U.S. Customs and Border Protection International Mail Branches for clearance.
+If the item is less than 2,000 USD in value and is not subject to a quota or is not a restricted or prohibited item, a CBP official will usually prepare the paperwork for importing it, assess the proper duty, and release it for delivery.

-Packages whose declared value is under $800 will generally be cleared without any additional paperwork prepared by CBP.
+Packages whose declared value is under 800 USD will generally be cleared without any additional paperwork prepared by CBP.

 Good arriving into certain US states

-Etsy will calculate, collect, and remit sales tax for orders shipped to customers in US states that require it, no matter the location of the seller.
+Etsy will calculate, collect, and remit US sales tax for orders delivered to customers in US states that require it, no matter the location of the seller.

 Goods sold within the EU